Here are conversation ideas to use when talking to children—to assess risk.

 - What do you and others do?

-- Have you ever spoken to your Mum or Dad about their alcohol or other drugs (AOD) use?
+- Have you ever spoken to your Mum or Dad about their alcohol or other drugs alcohol and other drugs use?

 - Would you like to speak to them?

-- Have you ever spoken to anyone else about your parent’s AOD use?
+- Have you ever spoken to anyone else about your parent’s alcohol and other drugs use?

 |What do you hope for?